lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-23-Hereditarily_Finite.md

 tags: logic, set theory
 ---

 A set is *hereditarily finite* if it is finite and all of its elements are hereditarily finite.
 They satisfy the axioms of set theory with the negation of the axiom of infinity.
 There are countably many HF sets, and they are a natural domain for formalising computation.
-They also allow a clean treatment of Gödel's incompleteness theorems.
+They also allow a straightforward treatment of Gödel's incompleteness theorems.

 ### Introduction to the HF sets

-The inductive conception of HF sets justifies the recursive definition $f(x)=\sum\, \lbrace 2^{f(y)}\mid y\in x\rbrace $, yielding a bijection $f:\text{HF}\to \mathbb{N}$  between the HF sets and the natural numbers.
+The inductive conception of HF sets, given above, justifies the recursive definition $f(x)=\sum\, \lbrace 2^{f(y)}\mid y\in x\rbrace $, yielding a bijection $f:\text{HF}\to \mathbb{N}$  between the HF sets and the natural numbers.
 Defining $x<y$ if and only if $f(x)<f(y)$ yields an linear ordering on HF.
 It's easy to see that $<$ extends both the membership and the subset relations.